amplience/dc-extension-map-ui/README.md

 }
 ```

-You can use extended snippet to have ability customize controls, theme, marker info window text in content item.<br/>
+You can use extended snippet to have ability customize controls, theme, marker info window text in content item.
 By using standard snippet all controls are disabled, no info window on click on marker.

 ## Visualization